yapweijun1996/AI-Code-Editor-v14/README.md

 ## Application Workflow

-The following diagram illustrates the core workflow, showing how the browser-based frontend interacts with the local file system, the backend server, and the Gemini AI to execute tasks.
+The following diagram illustrates the core workflow, showing how the browser-based frontend interacts with the local file system, the backend server, and AI providers (Gemini/OpenAI/Ollama) to execute tasks.
+Note the automatic API key rotation feature for Gemini providers.

 ```mermaid
 sequenceDiagram